 The Andals are one of the three major ethnic groups from which the humans of Westeros descend, the others being the First Men and the Rhoynar.
 The Andal invasion caused the fall of many of the kingdoms of the First Men which had developed in the wake of the Pact with the children of the forest.
 The Andals also brought the Faith of the Seven to the Seven Kingdoms.
 The Lord of the Seven Kingdoms, the king on the Iron Throne, claims to be the King of the Andals, the Rhoynar, and the First Men.

-It is unknown when the Andals sailed west across the narrow sea from Andalos to Westeros, some sources date the Andal invasion to six thousand years ago.
+It is unknown when the Andals sailed west across the narrow sea from Andalos to Westeros; some sources date the Andal invasion to six thousand years ago.
 According to the True History, it occurred four thousand years ago, and some maesters claim it was only two thousand years ago.

 Andals first landed in the Fingers and attacked the First Men living in the Vale.
 They burnt out the weirwood groves, hacked down the faces and slaughtered the children of the forest that they came across.
-Everywhere they proclaimed the the triumph of the Seven over the old gods.
+Everywhere they proclaimed the triumph of the Seven over the old gods.
 A hill, now known to the Westerosi as High Heart, was sacred to the children of the forest.
 There, the Andal king Erreg the Kinslayer cut down the children’s grove of thirty-one weirwoods.
 It is said that the First Men killed half of the children of the forest with bronze blades, and the Andals finished the job with iron.

 After several hundred years of war, the Andals conquered or married into the southern kingdoms of the First Men and created their own.
 Only the Kings of Winter resisted the Andals successfully, stopping them at Moat Cailin.